 What the Family Pays

-5% of the Medicare-approved respite payment per day, at FY 2026 rates approximately $26.62 per day.
-The combined annual hospice coinsurance liability (hospice drug copay plus respite coinsurance) cannot exceed the 2026 Part A inpatient deductible of $1,676.
+The beneficiary pays 5% coinsurance on the respite payment, which is about $26.62 per day at the FY 2026 IRC rate.
+Combined annual hospice coinsurance (the hospice drug copay plus respite coinsurance) cannot exceed the 2026 Medicare Part A inpatient hospital deductible of $1,736.

 How to Request It

-Through the hospice agency, NOT directly from Medicare.
-The hospice arranges placement at a contracted facility.
-Hospice agencies are required to offer respite when caregiver fatigue is documented.
-Families should ask the hospice nurse, social worker, or chaplain, and document the request in writing if there is any pushback.
+Through the hospice agency, not directly from Medicare.
+The hospice arranges placement at a contracted facility and is required to offer respite when caregiver fatigue is documented.
+Ask the hospice nurse, social worker, or chaplain, and document the request in writing if there is any pushback.

 Florida's Major Hospice Operators

-This is the single most-underused VA respite stream and the most commonly missed by Florida families.
-Any enrolled veteran qualifies for VA respite under 38 CFR §17.111.
-PCAFC enrollment is NOT required.
+This is one of the most-missed VA respite streams for Florida families.
+Any enrolled veteran qualifies for VA respite under 38 CFR §17.111, and PCAFC enrollment is not required.

 Three Modalities

-• In-Home Respite, VA-paid HHA worker comes to the home
+• In-home respite: a VA-paid home health aide comes to the home

-• Adult Day Health Care Respite, veteran attends an adult day health program
+• Adult day health care respite: the veteran attends an adult day health program

-• Nursing Home Respite, veteran stays at a VA Community Living Center or contracted community nursing home, capped at 30 days per calendar year
+• Nursing home respite: the veteran stays at a VA Community Living Center or a contracted community nursing home for a short-term stay

 Copayment